qiaoqiao2323/robot-speech-intelligibility/README.md

 ## Demos

 Finally, you can also run a live demo of the system on a physical (or virtual) Furhat robot.
-For this, you need to run the following code.
-The python scripts require the `pyzmq` package

 <!--<script> window.scroll(0,100000) </script> -->